Should You Renovate Before Selling Your Home in Central Florida

 Mistake 1: Over-Renovating for the Neighborhood

 A $60,000 kitchen renovation in a $500,000 home will not return $60,000 at sale.
-It will return approximately $15,000 to $20,000 in added value — if the finishes align with what buyers in that price range expect.
+In my experience it adds back a fraction of the spend — often a quarter to a third — and only if the finishes align with what buyers in that price range expect.

 You cannot renovate your way past what the neighborhood supports.
 The ceiling is set by the comparable sales around you, and no amount of tile work changes that ceiling.